sal55/langs/MDescr.md

 However programs which directly call functions like `__getmainargs` or `GetCommandLine` will see all inputs.

 ### Entry point
-This will be the `main` function that must be located in either the lead module or the next one after that.
-(This allows the lead module to contain only project info.)
+The main subprogram should be a `main` function located in any module.
+(Typically, the lead module contains only a project header, and `main` is in the following module.)

 The `main` name is special; it will automatically be exported.
+To avoid ambiguity, at most one `main` function is allowed in the subprogram.

 It should be a `proc` that takes no parameters and returns no result.

+Other subprograms can have their own `main`; this is ignored.
+(This can be used whe then subprogram is compiled independently.)

 ### Program Exit
 This can be done with any of these: